japinell/KU-CBC-Homework-10-Team-Profile-Generator/README.md

 A sample output of the application is provided [here](https://github.com/japinell/KU-CBC-Homework-10-Team-Profile-Generator/blob/main/roster.html).

-If you want to cancel the application execution, press the following command in Microsoft Windows, or equivalent commands in Mac OS and Linux, to stop the execution of the application:
+If you want to cancel the application execution, press the following command in Microsoft Windows, or equivalent commands in Mac OS and Linux:

 ```bash
 CTRL + C